jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

    reports from all the hedge fund documents from the past decade are consolidated into a single file.
 This will be the dataset used for fine-tuning.

-b) fine_tune_model_using_labels.py: It fine tunes the BART model facebook/bart-large-cnn to create an optimized model for 13F Reports summary using the jkv53/13F_Reports_with_labels dataset in the Hugging Face Hub.
+b) 13F_Report_Summarization.py: It fine tunes the t5 model (google/mt5-small) to create an optimized model for 13F Reports summary using the jkv53/13F_Reports_with_labels dataset in the Hugging Face Hub.
-   NOTE: The model is not yet created successfully, as it seems to need a GPU/TPU with large amounts of memory to train.

 2. Build a Quarter-over Quarter Comparison Spreadsheet: 13f-xml-to-csv.py